Your Cart

 How it all began

 In October 2018, I launched my first brand, Snickerdoodle Knits, as an Etsy shop selling handknit items and vending at craft fairs.
 From the start, I approached it as a business.
 I wanted it to be profitable, strategic, and sustainable.
-Because I didn't want to spend years spinning my wheels.
+I didn't want to spend years spinning my wheels.

 So I learned.